CyberAMS/CarND-Capstone/README.md

 ## 3. Traffic light detection

+We used TensorFlow Object Detection API and fine-tuned with traffic lights data a pre-trained SSD MobileNet on the COCO Dataset.
+The model is able to detect traffic lights and classify their color into Green, Yellow and Red.

+In the first iteration of this project, we combined three datasets which combined a mix of images from the simulator and from Carla testing site.
+The combination of these three datasets adds up to a total of 2,613 images.
+The results of the model sufficiently met our needs, achieving a good balance between accuracy and fast running time.

 The [description](./Traffic_Light_Detection/README.md) of the traffic light detection model is located in a separate [folder](./Traffic_Light_Detection/).

 ## 4. Execution